On Codes for the Noisy Substring Channel: Related works and main contribution

 In this paper, we extend the setting of previous works by allowing information strings to suffer a bounded number of errors, prior to the sampling of their substrings.
 We study this model under two separate error models: substitution (Hamming) errors, and deletion errors.
-In both cases we show (see \cref{thm:ham,thm:del}) that when $s > (1+\epsilon)\log_q(n)$ and the fraction of errors in the substring length~$s$ is sufficiently small, the rate of generalized repeat-free strings dubbed \emph{resilient-repeat-free} suffers no penalty from the process of sampling, or from the presence of noise (when compared to the results of \cite{EliGabMedYaa19}); i.e., the required added redundancy is sub-linear.
+In both cases we show (see \cref{thm:ham,thm:del}) that when $\ell > (1+\epsilon)\log_q(n)$ and the fraction of errors in the substring length~$\ell$ is sufficiently small, the rate of generalized repeat-free strings, dubbed \emph{resilient-repeat-free}, suffers no penalty from the process of sampling, or from the presence of noise (when compared to the results of \cite{EliGabMedYaa21}); i.e., the required added redundancy is sub-linear.
 In the case of Hamming noise, we also show that when the fraction of errors is too large, resilient-repeat-free strings do not exist.
 However, it is left for future works to determine the precise transition between the two regimes.
+Further, we develop an efficient encoder for resilient-repeat-free sequences (see \cref{alg:rrfs-encode}), although our encoder does not output sequences of a fixed length~$n$, but rather only guarantees that the output is of length \emph{at most}~$n$.

-It should be noted that \cite{GabMil19} presented almost explicit en-/decoding algorithms for codes with a similar noise model.
+It should be noted that \cite{GabMil19} presented almost explicit encoding/decoding algorithms for codes with a similar noise model.
 However, in that paper's setting, substitution noise affects individual substrings \emph{after} sampling; the codes it constructs are capable of correcting a constant number of errors in each substring, but requires the assumption that errors do not affect the same information symbol in a majority of the substrings that reflect it.
-Therefore, its setting is incompatible with the one considered herein, whereby each error occurring \emph{before} sampling affects $s$ consecutive substrings. \cite{MarYaa20} also developed codes with full rate, capable of correcting a fixed number of errors, occurring in substrings independently after sampling.
+Therefore, its setting is incompatible with the one considered herein, whereby each error occurring \emph{before} sampling affects $\ell$ consecutive substrings. \cite{MarYaa21} also developed codes with full rate, capable of correcting a fixed number of errors, occurring in substrings independently after sampling.
 It replaced the aforementioned restriction by a constraint on the number of total erroneous substrings, which is at most logarithmic in the information string's length.
 Hence, the total number of errors in its setting remains asymptotically smaller than the one incurred in the setting considered here.